binarypie/blueberrypie-vim/README.md

-# Blueberry Pie Color Scheme for Vim
+# BlueberryPie Color Scheme for Vim

 Blueberry Pie is an adaptation from the monokai theme for vim.